-Ally is a tool that assesses the accessibility of your content on the LMS and provides guidance for making improvements.
-Ally provides automated assistance to improve accessibility in multiple ways.
-It provides staff with accessibility scores for content on the LMS and suggests ways to improve these scores.
-Additionally, it automatically creates alternate versions of the content files that provide students with the flexibility to choose the formats they prefer to use.
+Ally is a tool that assesses the accessibility of your content on the LMS and provides guidance for improving its accessibility rating.
+Ally also has the ability to provide students with alternative formats of your LMS content.

-For example, they can choose to view content in HTML for improved reading on mobile phones, or as audio for learners who prefer to listen to content.
+For example, students can choose to view content in HTML for improved reading on mobile phones, or as audio for learners who prefer to listen to content.
 Students with visual impairments can choose to view the content in audio or electronic braille alternative formats.

 Currently, Ally checks files in these formats: